 Cathedral veils are the longest style available.
 They’re so long that they touch the floor and extend beyond a wedding gown’s train.
 Also referred to as a royal veil, cathedral veils are ideal for grand entrances and dramatic exits.
 Length: 100-120 inches Best for: formal or glamorous settings; ideal for long aisles and/or grand entrances and exits

-A single-tier veil is typically made of tulle and rests on the floor a few inches beyond the gown.
+The chapel-length veil is single-tier; it's typically made of tulle and rests on the floor a few inches beyond the gown.
 Length: 90 inches Best for: traditional weddings and pretty much any dress and setting; extremely versatile

-A veil that drapes over the shoulders to the length of the elbows.
+The elbow-length veil drapes over the shoulders and hits right around the elbow area.
 Length: 25-32 inches Best for: ball gowns and minimalistic gowns; anyone who wants to frame your face or opt for a simpler veil look.

-A mid-length veil that reaches to your fingertips.
+The fingertip veil is mid-length veil that, as the name implies, reaches to your fingertips.
 Length: 38-40 inches Best for: semi-formal weddings; anyone who wants lots of movement in their veil.

 Once you’ve selected your dress and a hairstyle idea or two, the next step is to select your veil.
 Pay attention to the details on your gown/outfit, consider your venue and the statement you want to make, and picture yourself walking down the aisle.
 Even if you don’t think you want to wear a veil, it’s a good idea to try a few on just to get an idea of how they look and to perhaps inspire you with some exciting veil alternatives.

 While some brides can’t imagine their wedding ensemble without a veil, others aren’t fans of the look.
 If you don’t want to wear a veil, there are plenty of other options to consider to dress up your ceremony style.